simonprickett/simonprickett.github.io/_posts/2020-07-26-making-a-single-button-keyboard.md

 To make this a really flexible project, I decided that I would write some software to run on the computer as well as on the Trinket...
 Why is this necessary, the computer should be able to accept keystrokes and that's all we need right?

-We could build this so that when the arcade button is pressed, the trinket sends the key commands for toggle audio on Zoom (Command + Shift + A) then sends the key commands for toggle video on Zoom (Command + Shift + V).
+We could build this so that when the arcade button is pressed, the Trinket sends the key commands for toggle audio on Zoom (Command + Shift + A) then sends the key commands for toggle video on Zoom (Command + Shift + V).
 This way, we don't need any software on the computer (assuming the computer is a Macintosh as we're sending Mac OS key sequences - Windows users you'd need to swap in the equivalent Windows key combinations).
 This is a nice simple approach, but there's a few downsides:

 * What happens if Zoom isn't running?
 * What happens if Zoom is running but doesn't have keyboard focus - say you're on a Zoom call but really bidding on that eBay auction you've had your eye on for ages in the browser... pressing the button would send the key strokes to the browser causing who knows what to happen!